coinevo/documents/docs/en/AWSfullnode/README.md

 ![awsmarketplace](term1.jpg)

-`qmix` is the install and launch folder of the Qmix web IDE, it's a great open-source web IDE for Qtum.
+`qmix` is the install and launch folder of the Qmix web IDE, it's a great open-source web IDE for Evo.

 https://qmix.blockchainspaceman.com is the developer's official Qmix interface